tchoi8/handmadecomputer/Dumpling/readme.md

 "Not really..."

 Even if it did make sense, the *1 Bit Computer* doesn't quite explain how your laptop or smartphone actually work.
 Instead, *1 Bit Computer* demonstrates how binary numbers and boolean logic can be configured to create more complex components.
-On their own these components aren't capable of computing in anything particularly useful, but a computer is said to be *turing complete* if it includes *all* of them, at which point it can carry out *any* possible computation.
+On their own these components aren't capable of computing in anything particularly useful, but a computer is said to be (*turing complete*)[https://en.wikipedia.org/wiki/Turing_completeness] if it includes *all* of them, at which point it has the extraordinary ability to carry out *any* possible computation.

 But how do we get from adding 2 bits together to a system you might be more familiar with?
 Modern computers are very powerful and can compute millions or billions of bits of information in a fraction of a second, far more than our *1 Bit Computer*.
 You can still build one of these by assembling hardware and installing operating system.
 With some help from the internet, or an experienced friend, everyone can buy a CPU, graphics card, RAM and build their own computer.
 It's simply become exceedingly rare for people to do so because pre-assembled laptop, desktop, and mobile computers are common and accesible.